Free Washington D.C. Arrests, Criminal Records, & Probation Search

 DC Courts does provide a list of standard bond amounts for certain offenses.10

-How To Look Up Criminal Records Throughout Washington, DC or Search DC Criminal Records
+How To Look Up Criminal Records Throughout Washington D.C.

-In Washington, DC criminal records may be accessed through their courts and online access system.
+In District of Columbia, criminal records may be accessed through their courts and online access system.

 If you are having trouble finding certain records you can always reach out to the DC Clerk of Courts for some assistance.
 In addition, there are background check services that charge a fee, but these should not be your first options.